CSBioAzim/CSBioAzim.github.io/_pages/about.md

 and improvement of computational methods for integration, interpretation, and analysis.
 I would like to develop new methods for single cell data analysis using a combination of rigorous statistical approaches.
-These methods are necessary to cope with the inherent noise of these technologies and to focus on computationally efficient design and implementation such that resulting method can handle thousands of single cell omics data
+These methods are necessary to cope with the inherent noise of these technologies and to focus on computationally efficient design and implementation such that resulting method can handle thousands of single cell omics data.
 ## Computational Epigenomics

 I would like to continue my work on understanding the system perspective of transcriptional and post-transcriptional gene regulation, answering questions like: What are the rules of enhancer gene targeting?
 How do structural variations in enhancers effect target gene regulation?
 Which epigenetic signatures contribute to establishing cell